storj-thirdparty/uplink-python/README.md

 * Copy created *libuplinkc.so* file into the folder, where Python package was installed (by default it is python3.X ```->``` site-packages ```->``` uplink_python)

+* Important notice: if you have 32-bit python on 64-bit machine *.so* file will not work correctly.
+There are 2 solutions:
+1. Switch to 64-bit python
+2. Set appropriate GO environment variables GOOS and GOARCH ([details](https://golang.org/doc/install/source#environment)) and compile uplink-c

 ## <b>Project Set-up</b>